How to start a t-shirt business online: 2024 guide

 Costs - Start lean and budget expenses carefully.
 Find an eCommerce platform that allows you to start your business with a small investment.
 Some platforms even let you start for free.
 (Pro tip: Choose a platform that can support your business at any scale - from a microbusiness to a small medium business to an enterprise.)
 Review if the platforms offer advanced marketing and customer management tools to help your business grow.)

 Website design capabilities - You’ll want a platform that offers plenty of design flexibility and customization.
-This’ll allow you to create a site that matches your brand.
+This’ll allow you to create a business website that matches your brand.
 (Pro tip: Look for a platform that offers ready-to-go, designer-made, store templates that can easily be adjusted to fit your unique brand.)

 Mobile storefront - More than half of all online purchases are now made on mobile, so you'll want to make sure that your platform supports responsive sites and mobile customizations.
 Fans of the Instagram-famous cat, OwlKitty, can purchase branded tees through its online store which is optimized for mobile.
 By connecting their Instagram account to their store, OwlKitty sends shoppers directly to their store's fully-optimized product pages.